Network mediation company Xacct is readying a suite of analytic applications for use with its usage information

 Context: Having started life in circuit-switched, fixed networks, Xacct has repositioned itself for wireless and IP networks.
 Its most significant wins to date have been with BT Manx Telecom's UMTS project on the Isle of Man and with Cable & Wireless.
 Xacct won't say how much revenue it's bringing in or from where, and the nature of the opportunity with C&W isn't clear following C&W's acquisition of Digital Island, which is a Narus customer.

 Technology: Xacct says operators are currently turning their attention away from billing technologies per se and toward business intelligence.
-They want to see what subscribers are doing, when they are doing it and what they are
+They want to see what subscribers are doing, when they are doing it and what they are using in order to develop more targeted products -- and more importantly from their point of view, tariffs.

 As far as the wider 3G market opportunity is concerned, there's almost everything to play for.
 Xacct says operators are, for the most part, at the RFP stage -- it says it gets several a week.